McHenry County Calendar of Events - Chronicle Media

 Free

-See rock bands Party Obvious and Teenage Mutant 90s Turtles in concert at this popular area bar and eatery.
+See reggae/rock/ska cover band Restless Knites perform in concert at this popular area bar and eatery.
 For more information, call (847) 526-7174 or visit www.sideouts.com.

 Concerts in the Park